-Immediate household member is defined as anyone, related or unrelated, whose legal residence is the same as the qualifying landowner or lessee for at least the last 30 days.
+Immediate household member is defined as anyone, related or unrelated, whose legal residence is the same as the qualifying landowner for at least the last 30 days.
 Family members whose legal residence is elsewhere do not qualify.

 Which permits can I get?